 Now, visit the towels in your bathroom linen closet.
-We all have a linen closet that may be stuffed with stuff like old towels that we may someday use again.
+We all have a linen closet stuffed with old towels that we may someday use again.
 Could you get rid of them and make room?
-Visit our What to keep in your linen closet post for details on what to have in this closet.
-Some locations like the SPCA will accept towels for use at their site.
+Visit our What to Keep in your Linen Closet post for details on what to have in this closet.
+Some locations, like the SPCA, will accept towels for use at their site.

 Facial Cleansers you don’t use

-The next item is the facial cleansers.
+The next item is facial cleansers.
 Before you found the right product to clean your skin, did you try several other ones?
-Now it is time to get rid of the ones that didn't work for your bathroom.
+Now it is time to remove the ones that didn't work for your bathroom.

 Facial products that didn’t work

-Now, let's move on to facial products like oils, moisturizers; these items can be hanging around your vanity and linen closet just collecting dust.
-We all have some form of a facial cleaning regimen.
+Now, let's move on to facial products like oils and moisturizers; these items can be hanging around your vanity and linen closet, just collecting dust.
+We all have some form of facial cleaning regimen.
 Facial products can dry out and expire.
 Going through and opening up these bottles and containers will give you an idea of which one to get rid of them.

 Old and unused nail polish